 What are you truly passionate about?
-Not just pharmacy, a passion motivating you to make a difference in the world.
+Not just optometry, a passion motivating you to make a difference in the world.
 This passion should be turned into a project, more than just volunteering, one you can add to your application, which will not only help define you, but showcase your characteristics as a person.
-If you need help finding this passion, I can help you!
+If you need help figuring this type of project out, I can help you!

-What better way to make sure you want to be in pharmacy than by shadowing actual pharmacists?
-You can shadow a variety of pharmacists in different types of settings, like retail to hospitals.
+What better way to make sure you want to be in optometry than by shadowing actual optometrists?
 Through shadowing, you'll gain experiences and possible future references.
 Consistent and committed shadowing will go a long way in not only making you a mature applicant, but making sure others see you as prepared.
-If you are able to gain a job as a pharmacy technician, that will only help add to your health care experience, but be sure to keep shadowing and gaining experience observing professionals.

 Community Service and Volunteering

 Working in optometry means wanting to serve others.
 This means wanting to give back, in medical and non-medical ways.
 Find something you enjoy doing, something truly warming your heart, and go forth!
 Put as much time as you can towards those types of areas.
 Don't volunteer because you think it's a checkbox, do it because you care.

 Keeping a journal can be helpful for some through the process of preparing for a career in optometry.
 Use it to record thoughts on your experiences, you may find you get more out of activities if you spend some time reflecting about them.
 Topics to consider writing about may include experiences starting your interest in optometry or those you had while observing or volunteering clarifying for you this is the career for you.
 This journal will be very helpful when it comes to writing your personal statement, interviews, and other parts of the process.